Ebadi-Fereshteh/Deep-Learning/46-FaceMaskDetection/Readme.md

  Test          | 0.0260    | 98.99%

  ----------------------------------------------------------------------------------------------------------------
- * data

-dataset are available from this link:
+ * dataset are available from this link:

    <a id="raw-url" href="https://www.kaggle.com/ashishjangra27/face-mask-12k-images-dataset">Download Dataset</a>

  ----------------------------------------------------------------------------------------------------------------
  * model are available from this link: